 Size in bytes of PageSeeder documents.

 PageSeeder does not index or record the file size of PSML documents.

-However, when uploading documents, although there are no hard and fast rules for the ideal file size, following the recommendations below will ensure that documents will be smoothly processable in different contexts.
+However, when uploading documents, although there are no hard and fast rules for the ideal file size, following the recommendations below ensures that documents are smoothly processable in different contexts.

 PSML documents are XML documents, so the general guidelines for XML apply.
-PageSeeder relies on various types of XML processors and the PSML may also be processed externally so it is important to bear in mind the following:
+PageSeeder relies on various types of XML processors and the PSML might also be processed externally, so it is important to bear in mind the following:

 - Indentation and comments increase the file size but have little real impact in terms of processing.